Infant Formula Safety Guidelines

-- All formulas are marked with a “use by” or “use before” date to ensure a fresh, high-quality product.
-Formula should not be bought or fed beyond the expiration date.
+- Do not buy or feed your infant formula beyond the expiration date.
+All formulas are marked with a “use by” or “use before” date to ensure a fresh, high-quality product.

-- Return any formula which is out of date at the time of the purchase to the store it was purchased from for exchange or reimbursement.
+- Return any formula that is out of date at the time of purchase to the store where you bought it for exchange or reimbursement.

 Sterilizing Bottles & Nipples

-- Sterilize all equipment and water used in preparing infant formula until a doctor or other health professional decides it is unnecessary.
+- Sterilize all equipment and water used in preparing infant formula.

 Storing Opened Formula